narenkhatwani/narenkhatwaniblogs/content/blog/about-njit/index.md

 ---
 title: About NJIT
-summary: Following are a few things about NJIT.
-It has given me a lot of opportunities
+summary: NJIT has given me a lot of opportunities in terms of academia and industry experience.
+I also got to make a lot of friends and learn about their experiences.
 date: 2024-05-12

 # Featured image